So you wanna be a designer...

 It could also mean a different strategy.
 You could focus on designing for magazines or yarn companies; that gives you a set fee, plus the potential benefit of having photography, tech editing etc taken off your hands.
 Often you get to sell the pattern after a set exclusivity period, too, although sales in that case are usually not as high as for a pattern launched on Ravelry.
 Or you could produce self-published books.
 Hunter Hammersen’s business is built largely on books, as is Woolly Wormhead’s.
 That is a much bigger project than putting out individual digital patterns – it’s definitely a business – but very possible, and potentially very rewarding.
 Oh, or you could focus on working with yarnies to create kits; kits can do extremely well if sold in person at events, etc.

 See, there are plenty of options.
 There are different ways to make designing a viable income stream; or to enjoy designing just as a hobby.
 If you want to design, go for it, and I’ll be cheering you on.
-Stay tuned for more blog posts (they’ll be under the “designer” tag on this site) with less expectations management and more practical tips, on all the nitty gritty of the whole dang thing.
+Stay tuned for more blog posts (they’ll be in the “PIF design school” category on this site) with less expectations management and more practical tips, on all the nitty gritty of the whole dang thing.
 It’s fun!